amaluvincent/Fake-News-Detection/README.md

 * Performance Metrics: Accuracy, Precision, Recall, and F1-score are used to evaluate each model.
 ## Results
 Out of all these models Logitic regression and LSTM is the best.
-The barplot below summarizes the performance of the models:
+The barplot and table below summarizes the performance of the models:
 ![image alt](https://github.com/amaluvincent/Fake-News-Detection/blob/main/result%20comparison.png?raw=true)
 ![image alt](https://github.com/amaluvincent/Fake-News-Detection/blob/42e568ddb96d11fc472012c4b59e9bff9f3c2e23/Screenshot%202025-01-06%20082650.png)